robpeng/Project-5-CS-180/README.md

 - Summary of class NetworkServer

 ```
- 1) The class implements interface Runnable to create a thread, starting the thread casues the
+ 1) The class implements interface Runnable to create a thread, starting the thread causes the
  object's run method to be called in that separately executing thread.

  2) Opens up a socket and wait for clients to connect